lmt-swallow/lmt-swallow/README.md

 ### Hi there 👋

-I'm Takashi Yoneuchi, a software enginner from 🗾 Japan.
+I'm Takashi Yoneuchi, a software enginer from 🗾 Japan.

 <p>
   <a href="https://shift-js.info">